-Vice Chairman - Chairman of the Board Audit Committee
+Vice Chairman Chairman of the Board Audit Committee Non-Executive member / Non-Independent

 Mr. Al-Mannai holds the position of Executive Vice President - Human Capital at QatarEnergy since 2014.
-He is also a board member of Mesaieed Petrochemical Holding Company, and Qatargas.
+He is also a board member of Mesaieed Petrochemical Holding Company, and QatarEnergy LNG.
 His current role in QatarEnergy focuses on all People-related aspects, in addition to providing oversight over Information Technology.

-He graduated as an Aeronautical Engineer and prior to joining QatarEnergy, Mr. Al-Mannai worked for Qatargas as Human Resources Manager for 5 years and filled various leadership roles in the LNG expansion projects.
-During his time at Qatargas, he also represented the industry and Qatar as a member and Vice Chairman of the International Gas Union (IGU) Human Capital Development Committee between 2011 and 2014.
+He graduated as an Aeronautical Engineer and prior to joining QatarEnergy, Mr. Al-Mannai worked for QatarEnergy LNG as Human Resources Manager for 5 years and filled various leadership roles in the LNG expansion projects.
+During his time at QatarEnergy LNG, he also represented the industry and Qatar as a member and Vice Chairman of the International Gas Union (IGU) Human Capital Development Committee between 2011 and 2014.
 He was also a member of a number of working committees and groups locally and internationally that focused on Human Capital Development in the Oil and Gas sector.

-Other positions\: MPHC Board Director
+MPHC Board Director